 “To think where I was — almost suicidal — to this now.
 Isn’t life a trip, man?”
 Tyson said.
 “It’s amazing medicine, and people don’t look at it from that perspective.”

-Tyson fought depression during his prime boxing years and even after he stepped away from the ring, and he claims psilocybin mushrooms are the reason why he’s alive today.
+Tyson experienced depression during his prime boxing years and even after he stepped away from the ring, and he claims psilocybin mushrooms are the reason he’s alive today.

 Tyson advocates for the legalization of psychedelics: “I believe it’s good for the world”